Find Trade Colleges

 Westerville, OH

-Otterbein University did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
-It came in at #7 on the list.
+With a ranking of #7, Otterbein University did quite well on this year’s best value schools for health sciences & services students working on their bachelor’s degree.
 Otterbein is a small private not-for-profit school located in the suburb of Westerville.

-The average tuition and fees for an in-state undergraduate at Otterbein are $34,274 a year.
+In-state tuition fees for undergraduate students at Otterbein are $34,274 per year.
 On average, health science graduates from Otterbein take out $25,701 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $681.

 Read full report on Health Sciences & Services at Otterbein University